sosheskaz/sosheskaz.github.io/_posts/2019-05-26-Project-Euler-Performance-Profiling.md

 haven't quantified their performance in this way, and when they do optimize, usually only optimize in favor of one metric, usually the "Clock Time" taken to compute the answer.
-Here, I'm sitting on a lot of data – currently, 21 problems (and a control) across 5 different programming languages, as well as different performance approaches for the differerent languages.
+Here, I'm sitting on a lot of data – currently, 21 problems (and a control) across 5 different programming languages, as well as different performance approaches for the different languages.

-So today, sitting in front of my grand total of 5 programming languages, expressed using 9 different profilers, measuring 4 metrics across 22 programs, for a total of 792 data points, I have a golden opportunity to don my lab coat and play scientist for a day, and look at the performance of several different progrramming languages and even different runtimes for the same language.
+So today, sitting in front of my grand total of 5 programming languages, expressed using 9 different profilers, measuring 4 metrics across 22 programs, for a total of 792 data points, I have a golden opportunity to don my lab coat and play scientist for a day, and look at the performance of several different programming languages and even different runtimes for the same language.

 ## Methodology